Institutional

 The choice between non-custodial and managed staking is often the first fork in the institutional decision tree.

-In a non-custodial model, the institution retains full ownership and control of its private keys.
-The validator operator runs the infrastructure and performs attestation duties, but the staked assets never leave the institution’s custody.
 This model is preferred by organizations with in-house key management capabilities and those that require direct control for regulatory or governance reasons.
 Non-custodial institutional staking is the standard for organizations that view key custody as a non-negotiable internal function.

 In a managed (custodial) model, the institution delegates both infrastructure operation and key management to a third party.
 This approach simplifies operations but introduces counterparty risk.
-Managed staking providers typically hold SOC 2 Type II certifications and carry insurance against operational failures.

-A hybrid approach is also common: the institution uses a qualified custodian (such as Coinbase Custody, Anchorage, or Fireblocks) to hold the keys while delegating validator operations to a separate infrastructure provider.
-This separates custody from execution, mirroring the broker-dealer/custodian separation familiar in traditional finance.
+A hybrid approach is also common.
+The institution uses a qualified custodian to hold the keys while delegating validator operations to a separate infrastructure provider, with the custodian typically drawn from providers such as:

 Slashing is the protocol-level penalty imposed on validators for certain types of misbehavior, such as double-signing or extended downtime.
 While slashing events are rare on mature PoS networks, the potential loss of principal makes it a primary risk consideration for treasuries.

-Institutional validators typically mitigate slashing risk through redundant infrastructure, distributed signing (as the Ethereum Foundation’s use of Dirk demonstrates), and careful client diversity.
 Some operators offer explicit slashing insurance or indemnification clauses in their service agreements.
 Third-party insurance products from providers such as Nexus Mutual or specialized institutional insurers are also available, though coverage terms and pricing vary.

-For treasury teams, the key question is whether slashing risk is borne by the institution, the validator operator, or an insurance provider, and under what terms.
+and under what terms.
 This allocation of risk should be documented clearly in service agreements.

 Staking rewards may generate taxable income in most jurisdictions, and institutional treasuries may require reporting that integrates with existing accounting and audit workflows.
 The reporting requirements for staking are generally distinct from those for trading or passive holding.